mvaganov/CmdLineAsteroids/notes.md

 ### voice
 this code will write a rectangle 80 wide and 23 tall.

+after each loop drawing a line of hashtags, it goes to the next line. then the loop starts again.

 ### scene
-show the code and running output
+show the code. remove all breakpoints. show output
 ```
 ...
 		int width = 80, height = 23;